ThatIsSlow/introToProgrammingFinalProject/README/README.md

 ## Description

 This programm enables the user too select a team name, and the program will search the given race for all occurences of that team, and pull them out into a seperate location.
+The Run Time is very long, don't worry if it takes forever to work, it is most likley functioning as created

 ## Getting Started
 You need to ensure that you have all of the libraries installed, as this code currently only exists within VScode.